 In the City of San Diego: There are quite a few beach resorts in San Diego, Coronado and on Mission Bay.
-Sadly none of them made it through our screening.
+Sadly none of them made it through the strict screening process described above.
 Several are on the beach and have the required amenities, but they don't pass the test for guest reviews.
 If you're looking for an excellent beach resort in Southern California, head north to Carlsbad or up to Orange County instead.

 California Beach Resorts in Orange County

-In Dana Point, the Ritz-Carlton Laguna Niguel sits in a beautiful spot.
-It overlooks a beach with easy access.
+In Dana Point, the Ritz-Carlton Laguna Niguel is luxury to the max.
+It sits in a beautiful spot and overlooks a beach with easy access.

 In Newport Beach, try the Balboa Bay Resort.
-It faces the harbor, which protects the beach from big waves.
+It's not on the ocean but instead faces the harbor, which protects the beach from big waves.

-In Huntington Beach, resorts in are nice, but you have to cross a busy, four-lane, divided highway to get to the sand.
-That means none of them made our cut.
+In Huntington Beach, the resorts are nice, but you have to cross a busy, four-lane, divided highway to get to the sand.
+That means none of them made it into this guide.